HexHive/Evocatio/README.md

 ## Requirement

 We recommend cmake 3.22.0 and later version.
-We also provide `env_init.sh` and `tmin_build.sh`. `env_init.sh` can prepare necessary softwares for you. `tmin_build.sh` can compile your target with our tools.
+We also provide `env_init.sh` and `instrument.sh`.
+`env_init.sh` can prepare necessary softwares for you.
+`instrument.sh` can compile your target with our tools.

 ## Components